coreinfrastructure/best-practices-badge/doc/other.md

     Projects MUST be maximally strict with warnings, where practical.
     <sup>[<a href="#warnings_strict">warnings_strict</a>]</sup>

-    *Details*: Some warnings cannot be effectively enabled on some projects, or specific exceptions must be given.
+    *Details*: Some warnings cannot be effectively enabled on some projects.
     What is needed is evidence that the project is striving to enable warning flags where it can, so that errors are detected early.